 How to Buy Life Insurance

-- Determine your needs: calculate how much debt you have, your monthly living expenses, and your final expenses.
+- Determine your needs: calculate how much debt you have, your monthly living expenses, and your final costs.
 Include any future expenses, such as college tuition.
-Figure out how long you need replacement income and how much income it would take for your survivors to pay for immediate and future expenses.
+Figure out how long you need replacement income and how much revenue it would take your survivors to pay for immediate and future expenses.

-- Get a quote from different insurance companies: compare rates, policy features, and benefits to make sure you’re getting the best deal
+- Get a quote from different insurance companies: compare rates, policy features, and benefits to ensure you’re getting the best deal.

 - Make an appointment with an agent: after you narrow down your search to a specific company, speak with a licensed agent to go over more details about your needs.